Grace the Kind One

 I’m not the hero in this story.
 We pointed her in the direction of the nearest clinic, but her toddler didn’t make it.
 That moment has stayed with me ever since.

 The vast majority of children in developing countries aren’t dying from unknown diseases or acts of war.
 They perish because their parents can’t find medicine or a trained health care worker in time.

 When my car pulled up, she was sitting on her front step, waiting for us.
 A row of her laundry was gently swaying, drying on the line.
 She greeted with a huge hug, as her chickens scratched the dirt around us in search of food, and we were ushered into her modest home.

 Beaming, Grace introduced us to her children, touching each one proudly as she said their names.
 Lovingly, each grinned back at us.

 Grace became a CHP out of necessity.
 Her husband recently passed away from a sudden illness, leaving her alone and without income.
 My heart ached thinking this family must be still be grieving.

 I often ask mothers what they like most about having a trained Community Health Promoter in their village.
 Many say that it’s nice to have a mom who they can go to with questions if they feel ill.

 But often, their first response is, “I like that the medicine is real.”

 At first I thought they were just talking about the brand names.
 Then I learned one-third of all malaria meds are actually fakes, counterfeits mainly from China.
 It has become a 4 billion dollar industry.
-And another unjust hurdle for those living in poverty to jump through.
+And another unjust hurdle for those living in poverty.
 I cannot imagine wondering if the anti-malaria drugs I’m giving my child are real, or just sugar pills.

 Living Goods operates a heroic supply chain by purchasing the supplies in bulk and then distributing it to tiny hubs around the country.
 Some branches are even built out of a few cargo shipping containers stacked together.
 It’s primitive, yet secure.